Skip to main content

 Unto the Aurora Game Cover

-Unto the Aurora is a single player action game with a historical theme.
+Unto the Aurora is a single player survival survival game with horror and historical themes.
 It was developed by ARBORETA GAMES and was released on September 12, 2025.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 THIS GAME CONTAINS MULTIPLE INSTANCES OF FLASHING IMAGES.
 1597.
 North East Scotland.
 Accused of witchcraft and sentenced to death, with the help of a mysterious entity you escape a brutal fate by setting sail across a harazardous ocean passage towards a reported safe haven.
 From Arboreta Games (solo developer of The Black Iris and It Sleeps Blelow the Haar) Unto the Aurora is a short histori…